EIE2-IAC-Labs/RiscV-CPU/statements/Nik.md

 * [c1f7ad8](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/c1f7ad8b7066b7cc5ab9fd0b341f2d6caa9ecab8): `AUIPC` neglected halfway through pipeline
 * [3eb2664](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/3eb266476a784a51342d2bc410aee3ef67defe29): `incPC` was being plugged in from the wrong pipeline, **JAL** misbehaving as a result

 I was also responsible for setting up the structure of the GitHub repository and making sure everyone was happy with using git.
-This involved countless calls with teammates to help them fix the repo (to which they can attest),   dealing with merges and making sure that the `playground` was always up to date with the most recent features.
+This involved several calls with teammates to help them fix the repo (to which they can attest), dealing with merges and making sure that the `playground` was always up to date with the most recent features.
 Towards the end of the project I started doing this using cherry-picks as it was cleaner than merging, or simply by checking out a file using:
 ```bash
 $ git checkout <branchname> -- <filename>
 ```